clintharrison/Colorful/README.md

 ### Known Bugs

 - Textual may crash on application quit
-- Using the default colors in the server list cause painting oddities
+- Using the default colors in the server list causes painting oddities

 Report any other issues on GitHub, on IRC (freenode: Clinteger), or by email (clinteger@gmail.com).